Although beautiful, stone worktops come with a high price tag that can be out of reach for some homeowners.

 Although stone is a beautiful option for kitchens, it’s not necessarily a family-friendly material.
 In addition to a high hardness value (which can cause injury to younger children) when sharp corners on worktops are designed, some types of stone are porous, which can make maintenance costly and difficult.

-When you choose laminate worktops in the UK, you are choosing a family-friendly countertop option.
 Laminate is solid – not porous.
 It won’t absorb spills or bacteria.
 If you have budget constraints, laminate is a convenient option for your kitchen countertops.

-Laminate worktops don’t require special cleaners or sealers to keep them looking their best.
+It don’t require special cleaners or sealers to keep them looking their best.
 Soap and water are all you need to keep your counters clean.

 Because laminate is made with plastic resins, they’re stain-resistant and easy to clean.
 However, repairs can be challenging.
 If abrasive cleaners are used on laminate, it can damage the worktop.